cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/01-introduction.md

 What if you have a physics model whose final state is not explored by the existing analyses?

 You may of course design a brand new analysis directly targeting your signal, run it over data and full background and signal MC.
 But developing a complete analysis from scratch with a sound methodology is time consuming and far from straightforward.
-Another option could be to take an analysis that explores a final state as close as possible to your signal prediction, and
+Another less daunting option could be to take an analysis that explores a final state as close as possible to your signal prediction, and slightly modify its selection criteria to get optimal sensitivity for your model.

-Reinterpretation usually consists of

-**Reinterpretation** consists of recoding a published analysis from scratch for the purpose of interpreting it in terms of other physics models not interpreted in the original publication.
-Reinterpretation is usually done by phenomenologists to see the impact of experimental results on their favorite physics model.
-* An analysis code is rewritten outside the experimental frameworks.
-* Analysis recoding is done less accurately compared to the original experimental code, since detector information does not exist in full detail in public simulation tools.
-* Public tools exist for rewriting analyses: CheckMate, MadAnalysis, Rivet, … now ADL/CutLang.
-* Monte Carlo simulated events for the signal models are produced.
-* Analysis code is run on the events to obtain predicted signal counts / efficiencies.
-* Predicted signal counts are used together with observed data and background estimation results from the experimental publication to calculate limits.
+This option still requires processing the full set of data, background and signal samples.
+Yet it provides a more secure approach, as one can compare the consistency of event yield predictions between the original and the modified analyses to avoid errors.

+For such modified reinterpretation, we need:
+* **The full set of collision data:** Provided as open data.
+* **Background and signal samples:** MC for most SM processes and some BSM processes are available as open data samples.
+Other signal processes can be produced as in the case for exact reinterpretation.
+* **Analysis code:** We need analysis code that can process real collision data and MC samples.

 {% include links.md %}